shahrzadJavadiKoushesh/IE_HW1/README.md

 * SCSS

 ## Setup
-To run this project, lone this repo to your desktop and install SASS locally using npm:
+To run this project, clone this repo to your desktop and install SASS locally using npm:

 ```
 $ npm install -g sass